xulihang/BasicCAT-website/_posts/2025-04-05-how-to-build-a-local-manga-translation-workshop.md

 ## Software Used

 * [ImageTrans](/imagetrans/): an integrated workshop for image translation.
 It can extract the text with OCR, call AI translation, remove the text and reinject the translation.
-* A large language model tool, like LM Studio and Ollama, to call models like Deepseek, qwen and sakuraLLM。We are going to use Ollama in this article.
+* A large language model tool, like LM Studio and Ollama, to call models like Deepseek, qwen and sakuraLLM.
+We are going to use Ollama in this article.

 ## Start Local Services

-1. Start a local manga OCR servce which ImageTrans uses for Japanese recognition ([guide](https://github.com/xulihang/ImageTrans_plugins/tree/master/mangaOCR).
+1. Start a local manga OCR servce which ImageTrans uses for Japanese recognition ([guide](https://github.com/xulihang/ImageTrans_plugins/tree/master/mangaOCR)).
 If you need to translation images in other languages, you can choose other services.

    ![mangaocr](/album/local-manga-translator/manga-ocr.jpg)